-If you’re interested in working as a personal trainer, look to acquire a CPT certification from an NCCA-accredited organization, such as the American Council on Exercise (ACE), National Exercise and Sports Trainers Association (NESTA), National Exercise Trainers Association (NETA), National Strength and Conditioning Association (NSCA), National Academy of Sports Medicine (NASM) or the Cooper Institute (CI).
+If you’re interested in working as a personal trainer, look to acquire a CPT certification from an NCCA-accredited organization, such as the American Council on Exercise (ACE), National Strength and Conditioning Association (NSCA), National Academy of Sports Medicine (NASM) or the Cooper Institute (CI).
 The International Sports Sciences Association (ISSA) cert is accredited by the DETC, which is another reputable credentialing organization.

-Basically all the major CPT certifications are now accredited and there really is no reason not to go with one from any of these organizations:
+Basically all the major CPT certifications are now accredited and there really is no reason not to go with one from any of the top organizations mentioned above.